 The frame fits behind the door column giving the largest possible drive through area and gives more headroom too.
 And Sectional Garage Doors have the added advantage of not taking up any space on the drive.
 Useful if you are parking other cars.

-There are occasions when the track mechanism for a sectional cannot be accommodated but you still want the weatherproofing and look of a sectional door.
+There are occasions when the track mechanism for a sectional garage door cannot be accommodated but you still want the weatherproofing and look.
 In this scenario the trackless sectionals from Delta and Silvelox overcome this with their unique counter-weighted pivot system.
 In addition, they offer the most comprehensive range of styles and finishes, including fully glazed doors.
 Take a look at their brochures, available in the tabs below, and be inspired.

 With exceptional thermal insulation, as well as an outstanding 10 year warranty.